 - Read more: http://recordinghacks.com/microphones/Studio-Projects/C1

-Below is a comparison with a Studio Projects C1 priced at $300 and a Neumann U87 Ai legendary microphone that is priced at over $3,000.
+Below is the Neumann U87 for comparison with the Studio Projects C1, priced at $360, and a Neumann U87 Ai legendary microphone that is priced at over $4,600.

 Shure SM58